Trinity Medical Sciences University: School of Medicine

 The medical school curriculum is based on the US four-year model, requiring 130 weeks of study.
 Trinity's program consists of five terms of basic science study, followed by five terms of clinical core and elective clerkships.
 Students successfully completing the ten terms, which include various NBME subject exams and passing the USMLE Steps 1, 2CK, and 2CS, are awarded a Doctor of Medicine degree.

 Because Trinity pays an annual fee for the right to collaborate and co-funds a pediatric surgeon for public-sector practice with Milton Cato Memorial Hospital, students can begin participation in patient care in the first semester of medical school.
 Students may also support the health officers at the district clinics in Calliaqua and at various health fairs on the island.
 Clinical clerkships, taking place in years three and four (terms six through ten), are conducted with Trinity faculty and local staff at our network of affiliated hospitals and medical facilities in Baltimore.

-Health Science Program
+Health Science program

 Trinity's Masters of Health Sciences is a degree program for students in the medical field.

-Service Culture
+Service culture

-Trinity Medical Sciences University has healthcare outreach under the umbrella of the school through student activitiy groups (such as Trinity's AMSA and CaMSA chapters) and reaching out to local children's homes or charity groups on their own.
+Trinity Medical Sciences University has healthcare outreach under the umbrella of the school through student activity groups (such as Trinity's AMSA and CaMSA chapters) and reaching out to local children's homes or charity groups on their own.
 The World Pediatric Project gives high-performing 5th term students an opportunity to assist visiting physicians in the field.